pkempire/VidBreeze/README.md

 VidBreeze (shutdown)

-Get instant summaries for any video/podcast by entering the link - powered by Youtube API for getting transcripts and OpenAI API for summarizing.
-Used a template for frontend and wrote some nice code for chunking long vids to minimize token usage.
+Weekend project to get instant summaries for any video/podcast by entering the link - powered by Youtube API for getting transcripts and OpenAI API for summarizing.
+Used a template for frontend and wrote some code for chunking long vids to minimize token usage.
+Had a working website up and running.